 And they make it easy to write the type of in-depth content that Google loves.

 How about an example?

-I recently published this guide to Backlinks.
+I recently published this post about backlinks.

 But before I wrote a single word, I created a Topic Outline.
 This Topic Outline listed all of the subtopics that fall under the greater topic of “backlinks”

 I knew that if I covered these subtopics in my content, Google would see it as Topically Relevant.